ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-Top 7 Alternatives to Next.js in 2025 - <a href="https://medium.com/bitsrc/top-7-alternatives-to-next-js-in-2025-917bf9d5ffba" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating Sanity with Next.js: A Guide to Data Import and Environment Setup - <a href="https://medium.com/@huzaifa3108hassan/integrating-sanity-with-next-js-a-guide-to-data-import-and-environment-setup-760eb41ea2a2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bits and Pieces`**
+✍️ **posted by `HassanRJ`**

-<blockquote>Exploring Modern Frameworks That Bring Unique Strengths to Web Development Beyond Next.js</blockquote>
+<blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <h3>4.
-Efficient Data Exchange Between Docker Containers Using Shared Volumes - <a href="https://medium.com/@iamjunaid021/efficient-data-exchange-between-docker-containers-using-shared-volumes-634feaa24232" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simplifying Chakra UI v3: Recipes vs. Chakra Factory — A Developer’s Perspective - <a href="https://medium.com/@a.heydari.dev/simplifying-chakra-ui-v3-recipes-vs-chakra-factory-a-developers-perspective-4020b62f1b4d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `i_am_junaid`**
+✍️ **posted by `Ali Heydari`**

-<blockquote>When building modern applications, breaking them down into isolated services or microservices can significantly improve maintainability and…</blockquote>
+<blockquote>Learn the key differences between Recipes & Chakra Factory in Chakra UI v3!
+Simplify theming & styling with this beginner-friendly guide.</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>